 What are the new functional areas and teams?

 In the new functional model, users will continue to benefit from existing relationships with Western Libraries staff, while having the advantage of access to a broader range of knowledge and expertise and the opportunity to build new relationships and contacts.
-For example, a faculty member or graduate student who has traditionally worked with a single librarian as a point of contact for collections, teaching and/or research support will now have access to a team of librarians, archivists and other staff who can provide various types of expertise.
-The faculty member or graduate student can still reach out to his or her traditional contact, but now this librarian can draw on the expertise of or refer the request to one of many other library colleagues who can provide a range of often specialized services.
+For example, a faculty member or graduate student who has traditionally worked with a single librarian as a point of contact for collections, teaching and/or research support will now have access to a team of librarians, archivists and other library staff who can provide various types of expertise.
+The faculty member or graduate student can still reach out to his or her traditional contact, but now this librarian can draw on the expertise of or refer the request to one of many other library colleagues who can then provide a range of both standard and specialized services.

 Where can I learn more or request services?

 If you have any questions about these changes or about how to access library services, please contact Western Libraries.

 More details on Western Libraries' new organizational model, including further description of the teams described above and a high-level implementation strategy, are available in the Organizational Renewal Initiative: Organizational Model and Structure Report.